 The Reason You are Seeking Counseling

-When you come to your first appointment, we will review your paperwork that I sent you and begin to talk in more detail about why you are coming in as well as more about your personal history.
-You will be asked a lot of questions about yourself.
-This helps me get to know you and for us to decide together if I can help you.
-At the end of this process, which can take between 1-3 sessions, we will typically make a treatment plan (an agreement about what you want to work on in therapy) and then begin to work toward your goals.
+During your first appointment, we will talk about why you are seeking services and review some paperwork.
+We will begin to review your personal history, and I will ask you a lot of questions about yourself.
+This helps me get to know you and how I can help you.
+At the end of this process, which can take between 1-3 sessions, we will typically discuss your goals for therapy and then discuss options for how to best work toward them.
 On rare occasion, you may be referred for other services that better fit your needs.

 Therapy sessions are usually weekly at first, between 45-60 minutes.
 However, depending on your needs, I may agree to meet with you more or less frequently.
 I do often give "homework", with your consent, designed to help you make progress toward your goals between sessions.

 Maintaining confidentiality is one of the most important factors in therapy services.
 You can be assured that I take your privacy and right to confidentiality seriously.
-Except for a few circumstances in which I am required by law and ethics to break confidentiality, I will not release any information about you without your written authorization.
-For more information regarding my privacy policies, you may review my HIPAA Policy here or my Consent for Treatment form that includes Client Rights information above:
+Except for a few rare circumstances in which I am required by law and ethics to break confidentiality, I will not release any information about you without your written authorization.
+For more information regarding my privacy policies, you may review my Consent for Treatment Form or Telehealth Consent Form above or my HIPAA Policy here:

-Insurance companies I currently participate with include: Blue Cross and Blue Shield; HAP; Blue Cross Complete; Medicare Part B; PPO, POS, and Traditional Insurance Plans that are out of network for other insurances
+Insurance companies I currently participate with include: Blue Cross and Blue Shield; HAP; Blue Cross Complete; PPO, POS, and Traditional Insurance Plans that are out of network for other insurances

 Some people decide that they would rather not use their insurance to pay for sessions for a variety of reasons.
 Some people prefer the privacy of not sharing information with their insurance company, and some people prefer to not have to depend on their insurance company for approval for payment.
 Additionally, there are some services that insurance companies do not approve.